European Events & Festivals Not To Miss in 2023

 The difference between most of these festivals and King’s Day, the Dutch celebration of the king’s birthday, is that King’s Day isn’t isolated to a single city or region.
 People celebrate King’s day across The Netherlands by putting on their orangest outfits and taking to the streets (and canals) but we head for Amsterdam and the heart of the party.

-- Sziget Festival, Wednesday 7th August to Tuesday 13th August 2019
+- Sziget Festival, 5th August to the 11th August

 Les Fêtes de Bayonne take place every year in the Basque country, France.
 This festival is inspired by the Pamplona’s San Fermin festival (The Running of the Bulls).
 Similarities include the outfit (all white with a red sash and scarf) dodging bulls in an arena, and wild street parties for the 5-day duration of the festival, but the Fêtes de Bayonne still merit a visit even if you’ve seen San Fermin.

-Wherever you’re headed, Stoke Travel will be there with a tent ready, a hot meal, and a cold beer waiting.
+Wherever you’re keen to go, we recommend Stoke Travel who will be there with a tent ready, a hot meal, and a cold beer waiting.
 They offer some of the best festival tours and party trips in Europe.
 Also if you enter code ONEWORLD365 when booking on the Stoke Travel website you will get free unlimited beer and sangria and a discount of €10 per day!

-So what are you waiting for, go party with Stoke Travel and experience some of the most amazing European festivals for yourself in 2019!
+So what are you waiting for, go party and experience some of the most amazing European festivals for yourself!